noresttherein/sugar/README.md

-They are mostly value classes (meaning no wrapper objects are actually created unless you take advantage of their polymorphic interfaces) which provide what you'd expect: temporal arithmetic using standard operators `+`,`-`,`*`, comparable with `<=` and friends and generally more scala-like method names (so, `date.month` instead of `date.getMonth`, etc.).
-There are some additional classes, providing support for infinite time spans (and infinitely remote time points) for interoperability with `scala.concurrent.duration` and as a convenient solution for all 'wait indeterminately' methods.
+They are mostly value classes (meaning no wrapper objects are actually created unless you take advantage of their polymorphic interfaces) which provide what you'd expect: temporal arithmetic using standard operators `+`,`-`,`*`, comparable with `<=` and friends, and generally more scala-like method names (so, `date.month` instead of `date.getMonth`, etc.).
+There are some additional classes, providing support for infinite time spans (and infinitely remote time points) for interoperability with `scala.concurrent.duration`, and as a convenient solution for all 'wait indeterminately' methods.
 The facade additionally provides some additional polymorphism (namely an abstraction over both date-oriented periods and time-oriented durations) and stronger typing.
 Have a look at `slang.time.Time` which serves as a general factory for